tindandelion/tindandelion.github.io/_drafts/bridge-pattern.md

 others.
 Let alone the fact that anyone can come up with their own custom visual style for their application.

+# The solution which is simple and wrong

 A naive approach to addressing this challenge could be to have multiple descendants of `JCheckBox`, each representing the checkbox for its look-and-feel:

 ![Check box descendants][check-box-descendants]

-This solution may work in some contexts, but it suffers a few significant problems in Swing's case.
+This solution may work in some contexts, but it suffers from a few significant drawbacks in Swing's case.

-First, by providing multiple subsclasses of `JCheckBox`, we'd tie our client applications to particular visual styles.
+The first problem is that this naive approach makes it difficult to extend the behaviour of the checkbox independently of its visual representation.
+Consider, for example, that I want in my application that a change of the checkbox's state should be accompanied by a sound.
+In case of the single `JCheckBox` class, I'd go along with extending it to, say, `AudibleCheckBox`.
+However, once I have multiple descendants to it, I'm forced to replicate the same behaviour for each of them, producing `MetalAudibleCheckBox`, `MotifAudibleCheckBox`, and so on.

 The second problem is that visual representation for a component may not fit nicely into the class hierarchy built around component's behaviour.
 For example,